top of page

 2.6 COMPETITORS NAME – All competitors must state correct name, address and date of birth on the entry form, including duo / trio partner name and their date of birth.

-2.8 DUOS/TRIOS and GROUPS - Names and date of birth of all members must be stated on the entry form.
+2.8 - DUOS/TRIOS and GROUPS - Names and date of birth of all members must be stated on the entry form.
 No competitor may compete more than once in these sections.
-Any changes to competitors must be made by the teacher, in writing to the Secretary 48 hours prior to the commencement of the Festival.

-2.9 Covid 19 EXCEPTIONS - If a Duo/Trio entry has been received and a competitor cannot perform (because they have contracted Covid 19) a substitute is able to replace them in the performance.
-Any competitor that is a substitute into a Duo/Trio (due to Covid 19) must be in the correct age category and must only dance in one routine in that category.
+2.9 - Illness EXCEPTIONS - If a Duo/Trio entry has been received and a competitor cannot perform (because they have contracted an illness or sustained serious injury) a substitute is able to replace them in the performance.
+Any competitor that is a substitute into a Duo/Trio section must be in the correct age category and must only dance in one routine in that category.

 2.10 WITHDRAWALS – Competitors are requested to notify the Secretary of any withdrawals as soon as possible.
 Entry fees are non-refundable.